|

 ident is the name of the register, and n is the value to be

-assigned. n can be prefixed with a plus or minus sign if
+assigned.
+Prefixing n with a plus or minus sign increments or

-existing value by n is desired.
-If assignment of a (possibly)
+decrements (respectively) its existing value.
+If assignment of a

-negative n is required, further prefix it with a zero or enclose
+(possibly) negative n is required, further prefix it with a zero

-it in parentheses.
-If i is specified, the register is
+or enclose it in parentheses.
+If i is specified, the register's

-automatically modified by i prior to interpolation if a plus or
+value automatically changes by i prior to interpolation if a plus

 \n[±][ident]